AndreyGS/common_serialization/ReadMe.md

 # Common Serialization Library

-This project presenting serialization protocol wich is named **Common Serialization Protocol (CSP)** and its implementation in C++.
+This project presenting serialization protocol which is named **Common Serialization Protocol (CSP)** and its implementation in C++.

 CSP provide fast serialization process, with low memory consumption.